 The Vinho Verde region, for example, is one of the most original and characteristic regions of Portugal, characterized by the extreme influence of the Atlantic Ocean, in a green and humid landscape with cool temperatures and abundant rainfall.
 Douro, on the other hand, is one of the wildest and most rugged regions of Portugal, characterized by the valley of the Douro River and the poverty of the slate soils.
 The Setúbal peninsula, on the other hand, varies between flat, sandy areas and the mountainous landscape of the Serra da Arrábida.
 And the famous Alentejo is a region of rolling plains and relatively flat landscape that covers almost a third of mainland Portugal.
 I have deliberately listed here regions in which mainly red wines are grown, because the first part of the wine buying list for Portugal wine is about red wines, to which beginners can dare with a clear conscience to get to know the country in many facets and wine styles.
-If you want to know more, you can, best with a glass of Portugal wine, collect more infos on www.winesofportugal.com/en/ .
+If you want to know more, you can, best with a glass of Portugal wine, inform yourself even further and go deeper on www.winesofportugal.com/en/

 Has everything for a movie set: the Monte Ravesqueira winery.